-We are lead by a professional musician, Louise who researches and prepares the songs and arranges them for us.
-She then teaches them to us, part by part by ear (so no need to read music).
-She also conducts us during the concerts we do.
+We are lead by a professional musician who researches and prepares the songs and arranges them for us.
+Our Choir Leader then teaches them to us, part by part by ear (so no need to read music).
+The Choir Leader also conducts us during the concerts we do.
 Do I have to pass an audition to join?

 There are no auditions to join our choir.
 We welcome everyone no matter what their singing voice is like.
 Are you a female or male choir?

 All are welcome, lads and lasses.
+Like a lot of mixed choirs we need more men.
+So come on chaps, what’s keeping you?
 Is it free to join?

 We are a not for profit organisation and the members run the choir.
 However, we do need to charge a per term membership fee to cover costs such as the hire of the church hall in which we meet.
 Any profits are left in our bank account to cover future costs and shortfalls.
 Your first session is free (“taster session”) to allow you to see if our choir is for you.
 If you then decide to join, the fee for the rest of that term is payable.
 I have no idea whether I am a Soprano, Alto, Tenor or what; does this matter?

 Not a problem.
 You can try out the various parts to see what suits your voice.
 Indeed some choir members move from one section to another depending on the song being sung.
 I have mobility problems; is the rehearsal space on the ground floor and what about parking?